cf73/idisaved2/content/collections/pages/concretism.md

     content:
       -
         type: text
+        text: 'Therefore, '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'we must learn to practice Right Action' -
+        type: text
-        text: 'Therefore, we must learn to practice Right Action, action that comes with critical discernment, inseeing, contemplation, and mindfulness to bring about an inner, poetic, spiritual sense of mediation which stimulates within the designer the full nature of creative capacities.
-Only from that can the process truly become a purposeful act of DESIGN with a capital D.'
+        text: ', action that comes with critical discernment, inseeing, contemplation, and mindfulness to bring about an inner, poetic, spiritual sense of mediation which stimulates within the designer the full nature of creative capacities.
+Only from that can the process truly become a purposeful act of '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'DESIGN with a capital D'
+      -
+        type: text
+        text: .
   -
     type: paragraph
     content: